mcc-us/bookkeeping/_pages/1-glossary.md

 1. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.

-1. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts first, followed by liabilities and owner's equity.
+1. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts on the debit side, followed by liabilities and owner's equity on the credit side.

 1. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **Scrap value**